 A full-time programme with 2 x 30 credit modules.
 Students will study both modules during term one.

 To apply for the accredited single module option, apply in the usual way, selecting the ‘Module One’ option during the application process.

 Short course (unaccredited)

-The first module of this course can be studied on a standalone basis as an unaccredited ‘short course’.
+The modules of this programme can be studied on a standalone basis as unaccredited short courses.

 For full information – and to purchase a non-accredited course place – head to the short course page (opens in new website).